 FAQS

-Colour in art serves as a powerful tool for conveying emotions and evoking responses from viewers.
+motions and evoking responses from viewers.
 Artists carefully select colours to create mood and atmosphere, influencing how the audience feels and interprets the work.

 How can understanding the psychology of colour improve our daily lives?